shnoogie/sonos_daily_ambiance/README.md

 # to do
  - device monitoring and grouping while track is playing
  - configuration error handling
+ - add simple web interface for stats and manual start

 # configuration
 Some configuration settings are set through enviromental variables.